 Why do I specialise / My commitment to you

-I believe there are many counsellors who will tell you they can tackle every subject.
+I am a specialist counsellor.
+There are many counsellors who will tell you they can tackle every subject.
 Perhaps they can, but they cannot be experienced at everything.
 Jack of all Trades, Master of None as the saying goes.

-I specialise in a few subjects (Anxiety, Bereavement, Depression and Stress and believe I am a master of these.
-These are subjects I have experienced them, either myself or seen them at work through being in HR.
+I specialise in a few subjects (Anxiety, Bereavement, Depression and Stress) and believe I am a master of these.
+These are subjects I have experienced, either myself or seen them closely at work through being in HR.

 If I don’t think I can help you, I will tell you.
 My objective is to complete my work with you in six sessions, or sooner if I think that you are better.
 I do not aim to drag sessions out for many months.
 That is my commitment to you.

 My training has been wide and varied, starting with a certificate in Counselling Skills from the Westminster Pastoral Foundation, which I acquired in June 2002.